eslachance/enmap-docs/examples/moderation-action-logs.md

 });
 ```

-So what this does is twofold: it gives us an ID, as well as save the data for this new warning in the Enmap.
+So what this does is twofold: it gives us an ID, as well as save the data for this new warning in the Enmap.&#x20;

 ### The User Enmap

-You might already have one of those enmaps lying around, but if you don't, the deal's pretty much the same \(because enmap is _simple_!\):
+You might already have one of those enmaps lying around, but if you don't, the deal's pretty much the same (because enmap is _simple_!):&#x20;

 ```javascript
 client.userProfiles = new Enmap({